sohanlaxmicoin/go/services/orbit/internal/docs/developing.md

 ### Logging Best Practices

 It's recommended that you try to avoid contextual information in your logging messages.
 Instead, use fields to establish context and use a static string for your message.
-This practice allows horizon operators to more easily filter log lines to provide better insight into the health of the server.
+This practice allows orbit operators to more easily filter log lines to provide better insight into the health of the server.
 Lets take an example:

 ```go
 // BAD